aiswaryawalter/nubite/Intructions.md

-Functional Snack Bar Website - NuBite — Build Instructions
+Functional Snack Bar Website - Nubite — Build Instructions

 Goal: Build a single-page marketing website for a new functional snack bar.
 The site should introduce the product, engage visitors, collect survey responses, and capture early testers’ emails.